dltxio/idem-old/README.md

 ## Process

+### Step 1: New registration

+User onboards to the app via Email and Mobile number.

+### Step 2: Create new Key Pair
+The KeyPair

+Note: PGP/GPG should not be ruled out.

-### Step 1: User adds their data
+### Step 2: User adds their data

 On the mobile application, a user completes forms such as Data of Birth, Address etc.  This information is stored on the mobile device.
+These are claims with a specific taxonomy defined below.

-### Step 2:
+### Step 3:

-A user makes a claim that is substantiated with some supporting evidence, such as a government issued document, utilities bill or such.
+A user makes a claim that is substantiated with supporting evidence such as a government issued document, utilities bill or such.

 1. Submit your claim with supporting documentation to a trusted provider signed with an ETH public / private key pair
 2. Add documents to the contract as a claim
 3. Authenticate with compatible services

+### Step 4:  Onboarding on Third Party Sites

+## Appendix
 ### Claims based ID

 List of claims